ipchama/rislive/README.md

 ```
 ## Plugins
 Plugins are just normal python classes.
 The easiest way to use one is to create a plugins directory in the same location as the main ripeRisLive script and add in your class directories.
 The repo has a test plugin to be used as an example/boilerplate.
 Plugins will be passed the parent RipeRisStream object and the argparse args object containing the original arguments passed to the script.
+The --output-plugin-config-data helper option is available to pass in plugin-specific data/configs.

 ## Options
 I attempted to provide 1:1 access to all the available filters that the RIS Live service provides: